ajonesb/OOP-JS-Game/README.md

-/*The exercise is the following:
+The exercise is the following:

 Create a game with three classes : wizard, soldier and thief.